silvacms/documentation/source/buildout.rst

 1. stop your Zope instance,

+2. do a backup of your whole Zope instance,

-2. change the version of Silva you are running on the file-system (see below).
+3. change the version of Silva you are running on the file-system (see below),

-3. re-run buildout to get the new version,
+4. re-run buildout to get the new version,

-4. verify the :ref:`upgrade-notes` for the version you are upgrading and follow them,
+5. verify the :ref:`upgrade-notes` for the version you are upgrading and follow them,

-5. if there are no upgrade notes, restart your Zope instance, visit each Silva Root you have and access the *service extensions* in ZMI (*Zope Management Interface*) (``silvaroot-url/service_extensions/manage_extensions``), click on
+6. if there are no upgrade notes, restart your Zope instance, visit each Silva Root you have and access the *service extensions* in ZMI (*Zope Management Interface*) (``silvaroot-url/service_extensions/manage_extensions``), click on